unit8co/darts/README.md

 **Probabilistic Support:** `TimeSeries` objects can (optionally) represent stochastic time series; this can for instance be used to get confidence intervals.

+**Filtering Models:** Darts offers three filtering models: `KalmanFilter`, `GaussianProcessFilter`, and `MovingAverage`, which allow to filter time series, and in some cases obtain probabilistic inferences of the underlying states/values.

 ## Forecasting Models
 Here's a breakdown of the forecasting models currently implemented in Darts.
 We are constantly working on bringing more models and features.